Leatherhead War Memorials - The Sturts

 I've got a copy of the aircraft accident report and, in addition to the 8 man crew, it lists a Captain GS Sturt, Royal Artillery, serial number 156965.

 I've been in contact with his daughter, Susan Howatch, who says that George's brother John Sturt was prisoner of the Japanese.
-He was killed when American planes bombed a Japanese transport ship that turned out to be carrying PoWs.

 Name: STURT, GEORGE STANFORD